Heliconius erato

 Heliconius erato, or the red postman, is one of about 40 neotropical species of butterfly belonging to the genus Heliconius.
 It is also commonly known as the small postman, the red passion flower butterfly, or the crimson-patched longwing.
 It was described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

 H. erato exhibits Müllerian mimicry with other Heliconius butterflies such as Heliconius melpomene in order to warn common predators against attacking, which contributes to its surprising longevity.
 It also has a unique mating ritual involving the transfer of anti-aphrodisiacs from males to females.
+Its host plants are various passion flower (Passiflora) vine species.

 Recent field work has confirmed the relative abundance of this butterfly.

 Habitat and home range

 H. erato is a neotropical species, found from southern Texas to northern Argentina and Paraguay, and resides on the edges of tropical rainforests.
 It is philopatric, having a particularly restricted home range.
 In areas of dense population in Trinidad, some home ranges are only separated by 30 yards, but H. erato rarely travels to neighboring home ranges.